 The current Cori NERSC-8 machine at LBNL is a Cray XC40 system using the company’s “Aries” interconnect in a dragonfly topology that links together a bunch of “Haswell” Xeon E5 nodes to another bunch of “Knights Landing” Xeon Phi 7000 nodes.
 There are 14 cabinets of the Haswell iron, comprised of 2,388 nodes using E5-2698 v3 processors with 16 cores for a total of 2.81 petaflops of peak performance.
 The bulk of the compute capacity is on the Knights Landing nodes, of which there are 9,688 across 54 cabinets for a total of 29.5 peak petaflops.
 The Aries interconnect provides 45 TB/sec of global peak bi-section bandwidth across those nodes.
 Cori was one of the first machines to test out Cray’s DataWarp burst buffer, which is comprised of 288 nodes equipped flash that can deliver 1.7 TB/sec of throughput and that can deliver 28 million IOPS into and out of the system.
 The burst buffer, as the name suggests, sits between the Cray Sonexion Lustre parallel file system, which can only do 700 GB/sec of pushing and pulling.

 It is probably not a good idea to assume that every Epyc server node of the Perlmutter system will include one or more GPUs, although that is a possibility.
-It is possible that the nodes are based on single-socket Epyc nodes instead of the more traditional two-socket nodes, particularly if the economic work out and AMD jacks up the core counts bigtime with the Rome and Milan processors (as we suspect it will).
+It is also possible that the Perlmutter system is based on single-socket Epyc nodes instead of the more traditional two-socket nodes, particularly if the economics work out and AMD jacks up the core counts bigtime with the Rome and Milan processors (as we suspect it will).
 Wright is not being specific at the moment, and that is most likely because the system details are still being worked out.
 After all, the Rome chips are probably six to nine months away, and Milan may come after that.
 We don’t expect a new high-end GPU from Nvidia until 2020, either.
 So there are, as Wright says, “a lot of moving parts here.”

 The best reason to believe that the Perlmutter machine will have some CPU-only nodes and some hybrid CPU-GPU nodes is that the prior Cori machine had distinct types of computing in different slices of the cluster, and that according to the latest report from NERSC, not all of its codes are GPU accelerated yet.
 And some of them may prove very difficult to move to GPUs.
 Take a look: